Century Center

 No analysis available

-Sewer is very clearly included in the maintenance/HOA structure for Century Center.
-The MLS data shows SEWER in 18 of 20 current listings, and remarks repeatedly confirm it with phrases like "water, sewer" and "water, sewer, hot water."
-This looks like reliable building-level information rather than a one-off agent entry.
+Sewer is clearly included in the building’s maintenance structure.
+The MLS data shows SEWER in 18 of 20 listings, and remarks repeatedly confirm it with phrases like “water & sewer” and “maintenance fee includes water, sewer.”

 No analysis available